What is candidate screening?

 AI candidate screening software may also learn more about candidates by pooling public data sources about their previous employers as well as their public social media profiles.

-AI for candidate screening solves the problem high volume management.
-It does this while computing a whole lot of data ignorer to make accurate decisions about which candidate to move forward to the next stage.
+AI for candidate screening in recruitment solves the problem high volume management.
+It does this while computing a whole lot of data to make accurate decisions about which candidate to move forward to the next stage.

-By automating such a time-consuming task, recruiters can use their time in more valuable ways, whether it’s sourcing, engaging, or interviewing candidates to better determine whether they will be a good fit for the job and the company culture.
+By automating such a time-consuming task, recruiters can use their time in more valuable ways.

 The candidate screening software learns how to predict the quality of hire by learning about the organisation’s historical hiring decisions and current employee performance.

-With the immense volume of candidate screening tools in the market, it is important to determine the best practices that fits a particular organization before making a decision in selecting an Ai-driven tool.
+With the immense volume of candidate screening tools in the market, it is important to determine the best practices that fits a particular organization before selecting an Ai-driven recruitment management software.
 With candidate screening processes, it is important to design a structured method that is a balance of human values and AI abilities, thus driving a successful employer brand and attracting top talent.